edusatelis/petshop-backend/README.md

 # PetShop

-Backend created to simulate pet registrations, in order to be evaluated in the Web Programming course at the Federal University of Mato Grosso do Sul - UFMS CPTL
+## Backend created to simulate pet registrations, in order to be evaluated in the Web Programming course at the Federal University of Mato Grosso do Sul - UFMS CPTL

 ### Prerequisites

 Before starting, you will need to have the following tools installed on your machine:
 [Git](https://git-scm.com), [Node.js](https://nodejs.org/en/), [Insomnia Rest](https://insomnia.rest/).

-### 🎲 Rodando o Back End (servidor)
+### 🎲 Running Backend

 ```bash
 # Clone this repository